 A special book like Message in a Bottle can’t be possibly created just by one person.
-When Wojtek and I began to develop this project, it was a no-brainer that we would need professionals to help up.
-Being still novices to the children’s books publishing, we wanted to learn directly from the pros.
+When Wojtek and Tuire began to develop this project, it was a no-brainer that they would need professionals to help up.

-We had already developed the concept and the storyline.
-I would be making the illustrations.
-Now we needed to find the following people for our team: an author, a biologist and an editor.
+The concept and the storyline had been developed and it was time to compose the rest of the team: an author, a biologist and an editor.
 (Why a biologist?
 Actually, we got quite ambitious about the storyline.
 You can read more about the educational side of Message in a Bottle here.)

 During the creation of the book, it turned out that this was not enough: we also needed a book designer to make sure that the overall design of the book worked and looked great.

 We also realised that we needed the voice of our audience, the parents, to give us feedback and help to promote the book from early on.
-Thus, before a single illustration had been done, we began putting together our own Book Launch Team.
-We reached out to Victoria who had impressed us with her social media understanding and her beautiful blogs.
-She agreed to help us with the launch team, and all of a sudden we also had a Social Media and Launch Team Executive!
+Thus, before a single illustration had been completed, we began putting together our own Book Launch Team.
+To manage the team, we were joined by Victoria who had impressed us with her social media understanding and her beautiful blogs.

 And when we made the decision to run a Kickstarter campaign, we needed one more person: copywriter.